silx-kit/pyFAI/doc/source/project.rst

 PyFAI is a library to deal with diffraction images for data reduction.
 This chapter describes the project from the computer engineering point of view.

-PyFAI is an open source project licensed under the GPL mainly written in Python (v2.6, 2.7) and heavily relying on the python scientific ecosystem: numpy, scipy and matplotlib.
+PyFAI is an open source project licensed under the GPL mainly written in Python (v2.6 or newer, 3.2 or newer) and heavily relying on the
+Python scientific ecosystem: numpy, scipy and matplotlib.
 It provides high performances image treatment thanks to cython and OpenCL... but only a C-compiler is needed to build that.

 Programming language